-My book, The Patterning Instinct: A Cultural History of Humanity’s Search for Meaning will be published by Prometheus Books in May 2017, with a Foreword by Fritjof Capra.
+My book, The Patterning Instinct: A Cultural History of Humanity’s Search for Meaning is published by Prometheus Books, with a Foreword by Fritjof Capra.
 Here’s what it’s about:

 In 1405, Admiral Zheng set off from China with the greatest armada in history, leading three hundred magnificent ships on a thirty year odyssey to distant lands as far afield as Africa.
 Later that century, Columbus landed in the New World with three barely seaworthy boats.
 Zheng’s armada, for all its grandeur, left virtually no imprint on the world while Columbus changed the entire course of history.
 Why?

 The Patterning Instinct provides a new answer to this question with a simple but compelling theme: Culture shapes values, and those values shape history.
 So even if Zheng had discovered America, the Chinese would never have conquered the New World because they were driven by a fundamentally different set of motivations from European explorers.

 Pioneering the new field of cognitive history, The Patterning Instinct provides a fresh perspective on other crucial questions of history: